cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Using keys

-If a pod requires TLS/SSL cert/keys for public consumption it must support utilizing cert-manager.
+If a pod requires TLS/SSL cert/keys for public consumption it must support utilising cert-manager.

 Improves: